microsoft/setup-msbuild/README.md

 ```

 ### Specifying MSBuild architecture (optional)
 By default the action will use the x86 architecture for MSBuild, but it is possible to target the x64 versions instead.
 Simply add the `msbuild-architecture` input.
-Valid input values are `x86` (default) and `x64`.
+Valid input values are `x86` (default), `x64`, and `arm64`.
+Note that the success of these will rely on the runner OS.

 ```yml
 - name: Add msbuild to PATH